Biruk-Abere/Vision_Transformer_With_Pytorch/README.md

 **Prepending Class Embedding**: A learnable class embedding, denoted as X_class, is added at the beginning of the sequence of embedded image patches.
 This class embedding represents the classification output, y, and helps the model incorporate information about the target class into the input.

-Augmenting Positional Embedding: One-dimensional positional embedding, denoted as E_pos, is added to the patch embedding.
+**Augmenting Positional Embedding**: One-dimensional positional embedding, denoted as E_pos, is added to the patch embedding.
 This positional embedding encodes information about the spatial position of each patch in the image, allowing the model to understand the relative locations of different patches.
 The positional embedding is also learned during the training process.

 ## Transformer Encoder Layer